hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 <img src="https://render.githubusercontent.com/render/math?math=\sqrt\alpha_{i} = \frac{Var_{ij}}{\mu_{ij}} - 1 ">

-In this way, the dispersion estimates for genes with the same mean will differ only based on their variance. **Therefore, the dispersion estimates reflect the variance in gene expression for a given mean value.**

 | | Effect on dispersion |
 |:---:|:---:|
 | Variance increases | Dispersion increases |